mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/guides/make-call.md

 ## Overview

-This guide covers the functionalities in your Nexmo Client application, in order to start in-app or server-managed voice calls.
+This guide covers the functionalities in your Vonage Client application, in order to start in-app or server-managed voice calls.

 Before you begin, make sure you [added the SDK to your app](/client-sdk/setup/add-sdk-to-your-app).